cython/cython/docs/src/userguide/pyrex_differences.rst

 Automatic ``typecheck``
 ========================

-Rather than introducing a new keyword :keyword:`typecheck` as explained in the `Pyrex docs
+Rather than introducing a new keyword ``typecheck`` as explained in the `Pyrex docs
 <http://www.cosc.canterbury.ac.nz/greg.ewing/python/Pyrex/version/Doc/Manual/special_methods.html>`_,
 Cython emits a (non-spoofable and faster) typecheck whenever